 The pumpkins are out, leaves are falling, and trick-or-treaters will shortly be traveling from house to house in search for candy.
 That means garden retailers are in full swing planning out their space and sprucing up their displays for next spring.
 Use these ten tips to make the leap into spring more profitable.

-Offer tantalizing tips on signs around the center, such as “Want to kill compost odor?
+Offer tantalizing tips around your retail space, such as “Want to kill compost odor?
 Join us each week for Gardening Class.”
 Offering classes can go a long way toward fostering a sense of gardening community.

-Benching systems should be flexible, portable and of standard height so that customers are not reaching to high shelving for heavy pots or spilling dirt in their faces when getting a plant down.
+Benching systems should be flexible, portable and of standard height so that customers are not reaching at high shelving for heavy pots or spilling dirt in their faces when getting a plant down.
 Utilize hanging basket displays to fill the “above head” spaces.